 3.1 Environment.
 The hospital is committed to sustainable and sound environmental management.
 It is the intent of the hospital to minimize its ecological footprint in partnership with the local community as a responsible and caring corporate citizen.
 The hospital is committed to managing all phases of its business in a manner that minimizes and mitigates any adverse effects of its operations on the environment while balancing its obligations to sound financial decisions.

-Subject: Business Conduct Number: 01-217 Prepared/Reviewed by: Director, Healthy Workplace, VP&CHRO, Finance and Audit Committee, Board of Directors Page: Original Issue: Revised: 5 of 13 2011.09 2015.04 Issued by: President & Chief Executive Officer
+Prepared/Reviewed by: Director, Healthy Workplace, VP&CHRO, Finance and Audit Committee Board of Directors

+Original Issue:

+Original Issue: 2011.09 Revised: 2015.04